ZAHON/rilix-ui/core/src/hooks/use-toggle/README.md

 ## Usage

-The `useToggle` hook manages a cyclical state across a custom array of values.
-It provides the `toggle$` method to effortlessly cycle through a predefined sequence and the `set$` method to directly set the current value
+The `useToggle` hook helps you manage a state that cycles through a custom array of values.
+It's especially useful for implementing cyclical UI states, such as a theme switcher or a multi-step form.
+The hook gives you a `toggle$` method to effortlessly move to the next value in the sequence, and a `set$` method to jump directly to a specific value.

 ```tsx
 import { component$ } from '@builder.io/qwik';